 MD PhD FRACP FRCP (London)

-Professor Powell is Director of Research at the Royal Brisbane and Women’s Hospital and Professor Emeritus, The University of Queensland, Brisbane, Australia.
+Professor Powell is Emeritus Professor, UQ Centre for Clinical Research, The University of Queensland, Brisbane, Australia.
 Lawrie is a leading authority on liver disease and haemochromatosis.
 He is a medical advisor to Haemochromatosis Australia.
 Lawrie has been of immense support to Haemochromatosis Australia since it’s very early days.

 GP Liaison Officer